-During the Spring Seminar, all participants review their professional goals for the coming year and propose a Course Development Project, a Scholarship Project, and a Citizenship Project for the remainder of the BYU New Faculty Series (non-teaching or non-researching faculty may propose alternative projects).
-These projects are designed to provide additional structure and resources for faculty to accomplish their own goals.
-There is a $300 grant available for the Course Development Project.
-You can make a request for this grant by writing Assistant Director Jenith Larsen at firstname.lastname@example.org.
+During the Spring Seminar, all participants review their professional objectives for the coming year and submit goals in teaching, scholarship and citizenship.
+Non-teaching or non-researching faculty may propose alternative projects.
+The NFS Development Projects are designed to provide additional structure and resources for faculty to accomplish their own goals.
+There is a $300 grant available for the second teaching semester.
+You can make a request for this grant by writing Assistant Director Jenith Larsen at email@example.com.

 Participants are encouraged to share their work-in-progress with their mentors and chairs.
 At the conclusion of the Series, participants prepare a final report about their work.
 These reports serve as valuable additions to participants' dossiers for continuing status.

 As the key faculty development resource for each new faculty member, the department chair (or director) is an important part of the BYU New Faculty Series.
 Participants should counsel with their chairs about their participation in the Series, selection of mentors, Faculty Development Plans, and NFS Projects.
 Chairs also review the final reports for these projects.
 These discussions and reports keep the chair informed and provide opportunities for the chair to discuss department expectations and give constructive feedback to the new faculty member.